sarath0750/sarath0750/readme.md

                                  “kubectl port-forward --namespace kubecost service/kubecost-cost-analyzer 9090:80”

-                         		Then open your browser and navigate to http://localhost:9090.
+                         		Then open your browser and navigate to http://localhost:9090:

+                            you will be able to see something like this:

 ![image](https://github.com/user-attachments/assets/2e299033-b71c-497b-b0ea-1e136725419f)